GlacierMIP/GlacierMIP3/GlacierMIP3 protocol.md

 ## **5) Requirement for participation** <a id="section-5"></a>

-All participants are required, if possible, to provide the requested output ([Section 4](#section-4]) for all prescribed experiments that the model is able to handle (as some models will not be able to simulate glacier advance).
+All participants are required, if possible, to provide the requested output ([Section 4](#section-4)) for all prescribed experiments that the model is able to handle (as some models will not be able to simulate glacier advance).
 The minimum requirement for participation is the computation of at least one complete RGI region.
 All data providers will be authors in the envisioned publication.

 ## **6) GCM data and shuffling of the years** <a id="section-6"></a>

 The climatic forcing comes from the latest phase of the **[The Inter-Sectoral Impact Model Intercomparison Project: ISIMIP3b](https://www.isimip.org/gettingstarted/isimip3b-bias-correction/)**.
 A total of 5 bias-corrected GCMs ([Table 2](#table-2)) are available, from which data is used from the historical period (1850-2014) and the future (2015-2100: ssp126, ssp370 and ssp585).
 This **data is originally available at the daily resolution for a total of 11 variables** : near-surface air temperature (daily min, mean, max), precipitation, relative humidity, specific humidity, wind speed, snowfall flux, air pressure and downwelling radiation (short- and longwave).

-For **ease of use**, the data has been transformed to the **[monthly resolution for precipitation, temperature and the std. dev. of the daily temperature (within a month)](https://github.com/GlacierMIP/GlacierMIP3/blob/main/isimip3b_postprocessing_analysis/isimip3b_postprocess_to_monthly.ipynb)**, and can directly be accessed here: [https://cluster.klima.uni-bremen.de/~lschuster/isimip3b/](https://cluster.klima.uni-bremen.de/~lschuster/isimip3b/) (total of ca. 80 GB).
+For **ease of use**, the data has been transformed to the **monthly resolution for precipitation, temperature and the std. dev. of the daily temperature within a month** [(link to applied code)](https://github.com/GlacierMIP/GlacierMIP3/blob/main/isimip3b_postprocessing_analysis/isimip3b_postprocess_to_monthly.ipynb), and can directly be accessed here: [https://cluster.klima.uni-bremen.de/~lschuster/isimip3b/](https://cluster.klima.uni-bremen.de/~lschuster/isimip3b/) (total of ca. 80 GB).
 For models using monthly temperature and precipitation, we suggest directly using these processed data.
 Those who need other variables (than temperature and precipitation), or who need the data at another time resolution, should download the original data from the [ISIMIP repository](https://esg.pik-potsdam.de/search/isimip/) (note: very large data volume given the daily resolution).

 For each of the 8 time period considered (1851-1870, 1901-1920, 1951-1970, 1995-2014, 2021-2040, 2061-2080, 2081-2100), the order in which the calendar years are shuffled is imposed and needs to be read in from the [shuffled_years_GlacierMIP3.csv](https://github.com/GlacierMIP/GlacierMIP3/blob/main/shuffled_years_GlacierMIP3.csv) file.

 For every series of shuffled keys, a time series on air temperatures is provided, which the participants can use to compare their forcing (i.e. as a &#39;check&#39;).
 This data is provided in [GlacierMIP3/test_shuffling](https://github.com/GlacierMIP/GlacierMIP3/tree/main/test_shuffling) for two test cases (Hintereisferner in Austria and Glaciar Shallap in Peru).
 Additionally, the [python](https://github.com/GlacierMIP/GlacierMIP3/blob/main/shuffling_workflow_python.ipynb) &amp; [MATLAB](https://github.com/GlacierMIP/GlacierMIP3/blob/main/shuffling_workflow_matlab.m) codes that were used to generate these time series are provided.

+<a id="table-2"></a>
 | **ISIMIP 3b GCMs** |
 | --- |
 | gfdl-esm4\_r1i1p1f1 |